 The voting process for the sororities can vary depending on the campus and the sorority.
 Two main methods usually take place:

-- Chapter Vote- A chapter vote is when everyone in the sorority has a say in prospective new members.
+Chapter Vote: A chapter vote is when everyone in the sorority has a say in potential new members.
 Your name will come up, and everyone will vote on whether or not to invite you back.
 The biggest challenge with this process is standing out from all the other candidates.
 This is why it is so important to make connections when attending recruitment parties.
-You want to be open to letting the girls get to know you.
+Be open and let the girls get to know you!
 You want to show interest in the sorority and show that you care about being a part of their sisterhood.

 Enjoy the Process

 Rush week is a whirlwind of events.
-You’ll have the opportunity to meet amazing people, and learn more about your sorority options on campus.
-At the end of the day, the voting process is a numbers game.
-You can better your odds by making lasting impressions and connections with your potential future sisters.
-A sorority is much more than just a club.
-Most girls will stay with their sororities throughout their college careers.
+You’ll have the opportunity to meet amazing people, and learn more about the sororities on campus.
+A sorority is much more than just a club - most girls will stay with their sororities throughout their college careers!
 Many keep ties with their sorority, helping with events even into adulthood.
 Take the time to learn about the different sororities on campus.
-It is important to find where you belong.
+It is important to find where you feel at home!

 As the rush week comes to an end, and your round selections are narrowing, you’ll have a good sense of what sororities are interested in presenting you with an official invitation.
-It is helpful to keep an open mind, even if you’re not getting invites from your initial top choices.
-The right sorority will find you.
-Once you’ve found your place, you can show your chapter love with unique, customizableswag, such as t-shirts, long-sleeves, and hoodies.
-You’ll love the experience of developing long-lasting relationships with your sisters.
-The unity of a sorority can’t be beaten.
+Keep an open mind, even if you’re not getting invites from your initial top choices.
+The right sorority will find you!